Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Materials and Methods

-Table~\ref{tab:data_basic_stat} shows the characteristics of case and control regarding age, sex, top-10 most frequent medications and top-10 most frequent diagnoses.
+Table~\ref{tab:data_basic_stat} shows the characteristics of cases and controls regarding age, sex, top-10 most frequent medications and top-10 most frequent diagnoses.
 The diagnoses and the medications were classified using CCS codes and Generic Product Identifier codes (TCGPI) respectively.
-For Analgestics-Opioid, Neuromuscular Agents Anticonvulsants, Musculoskeletal Therapy Agents (TCGPI=65x, TCGPI=72x and TCGPI=75x where x can be any code) and Antianxiety Agents (TCGPI=57x), we grouped these medications based on the first two digits of their TCGPI codes (from left to right).
+We grouped opioid analgesics, anticonvulsants (neuromuscular agents), musculoskeletal therapy agents, and antianxiety agents based on the first two digits of their TCGPI codes as 65x, 72x, 75x, and 57x, respectively.
 The rest of medications were classified using the first 6 digits of their TCGPI codes (from left to right).
 The variables presented in Table~\ref{tab:data_basic_stat} have already been reported as OUD risk factors in the literature~\cite{mark2013psychiatric, clarke2014rates}.
 Especially, diseases including ``Other connective tissue disease'', ``Other nervous system disorders'', ``Essential hypertension'', ``Mood disorders'', ``Other non-traumatic joint disorders and Anxiety disorders'' have been found to be more prevalent diagnoses among OUD patients than normal people~\cite{mark2013psychiatric}.
-Note, since we matched the case and control cohorts based on age, sex and analgesics-opioid use these three variables have similar statistical characteristics across both case and control cohorts.
-However, the distributions of other variables varies across the case and control cohorts and can be utilized by our deep learning models to discriminate OUD-positive patients from OUD-negative individuals.
+Note, since we matched the case and control cohorts based on age, sex and analgesics-opioid use, these three variables have similar statistical characteristics across both case and control cohorts.
+However, the distributions of other variables vary across the case and control cohorts and can be utilized by our deep learning models to discriminate OUD-positive patients from OUD-negative individuals.